Ling0212/qm2-group4-research-project/Website/Data Analysis & Visualization - Clustering.md

 ## [put at the bottom of the webpage]

-The code used to plot clustering graphs can be found here.
+The code used to plot clustering graphs and calculate Silhouette scores can be found here.

     num_clusters = 2
     fig_title = 'title of graph'